 3 IPsec Site-to-Site VPN EdgeRouter CLI and GUI

 Site-to-site VPN is for connecting two networks with a dedicated, persistent tunnel.
 It’s ideal for linking two offices or a home network to a remote data center.
+Edgerouter l2tp ipsec vpn server setup guide for remote access and site-to-site connectivity 2026

 We’ll cover: